Downtown Two-Way Conversion Pilot

 the surrounding neighborhoods.

-B. The two-way pilot is an iterative process.
+The two-way pilot is an iterative process.
 Over the course of the two-year pilot, the DDA and City will continue to observe how the two-way traffic transition is working and make identified modifications as necessary.